Henderson gets new business boost in volatile third quarter

 The asset manager took in net new money in the three months to end-September of 1.3 billion pounds, on the back of strong demand from retail clients for European assets, particularly those accessed through income and absolute-return strategies.

-Henderson's assets under management hit mirrored results from rival UK asset managers during the quarter including Ashmore (ASHM.L), Man Group (EMG.L) and Jupiter Fund Management (JUP.L).
+Henderson's assets under management hit mirrored results from rival UK asset managers during the quarter including Ashmore, Man Group and Jupiter Fund Management.

 Looking ahead, Chief Executive Andrew Formica said: "We expect market conditions to remain challenging and regulatory oversight of asset managers to continue to intensify."

-Shares in Henderson were up 1.5 percent by 0848 GMT, outperforming in a 0.2 percent weaker FTSE mid-cap index .FTMC.
+Shares in Henderson were up 1.5 percent by 0848 GMT, outperforming in a 0.2 percent weaker FTSE mid-cap index.

 Flagging Henderson as a core holding within the asset management sector, Shore Capital analyst Paul McGinnis reiterated his 'buy' rating on the stock.